A storefront full of memories, history and sushi preserves the beginnings of a legendary Florida restaurant chain that started off Newberry Road.

 Contact Ashleigh Lucas at email@example.com or follow her on Twitter at @ashlucas01.

 Ashleigh Lucas is a second-year journalism student at the University of Florida and the photo and video editor for The Alligator.
-She previously worked as a photographer and videographer for The Alligator capturing news through her camera.
-In her freetime she enjoys binge-watching cheesy TV shows, practicing her photography skills and reading any book she can find.
+She previously worked as a photographer and videographer at The Alligator, and was the photo and video editor in the fall of 2022.
+In her freetime she enjoys binge-watching cheesy TV shows, practicing her photography skills and reading any book she can get her hands on.